 House Grail is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-How Much Does It Cost to Replace an Engine in 2023?
+How Much Does It Cost to Replace an Engine?
+Facts & FAQs (2024 Update)

 mechanic repairing car engine

-Looking for tangible information on the cost to replace a car engine this year?
-If yes, you’ll find engine replacement costs for different vehicles and engines below.
-We’ll also look at whether it’s cheaper to replace your engine or purchase a new car, including today’s hybrid cars.
+Are you looking for information on the cost of replacing a car engine this year?
+If so, you’ll find engine replacement costs for different vehicles and engines below.
+The average cost is between $3000 and $9000.
+We’ll also look at whether replacing your engine or purchasing a new car, including today’s hybrid cars, is cheaper.
 Plus, we’ll answer whether your car’s warranty will pay the engine replacement cost.
 If that sounds like the actionable info you’re searching for today, read on.

 car and road divider